gitlalihi/Part-1-Python-Automation-Project-Web-Scrapping-/README.md

 #### Python Automation Project- Web scraping Using Beautiful soup and Requests
-Programs to understand structure of HTML and its styling with CSS of a static Webpage
+Programs to understand structure of HTML and its styling with CSS of a static Webpage Tutorials taken from W3 schools